 Let Laborde Earles Injury Lawyers Protect Your Rights

-There are a few steps you can take to help ensure that you receive the benefits and compensation that you deserve under the Jones Act.
+There are a few steps you can take to help ensure that you can make your case for the benefits and compensation that you deserve under the Jones Act.
 First, take photographs of your injuries and/or the condition that led to your injury if you are able.

 You should also get the contact information for any individuals who were in the area at the time you were injured.
 They may be able to testify on your behalf.
 Finally, see a doctor as soon as possible to get the treatment you need and begin recording your injuries.

 Laborde Earles Injury Lawyers may be able to help you pursue your claim for compensation.
 To find out more about working with a New Orleans seaman injury lawyer, call (504) 777-7777 now.